Optometry Vs Physiotherapy: Scopes & Salary

 Given the different focus areas, the academic coursework also varies between the two programs.

-While optometry curriculums focus on optical sciences, the physiotherapy syllabus emphasises anatomy, physiology and clinical sciences.
+While optometry curricula focus on optical sciences, the physiotherapy syllabus emphasises anatomy, physiology, and clinical sciences.

 Though both have a balance of theory and practical work, physiotherapy dedicates extra time to clinical rotations and specialised tracks like orthopaedics or neurophysiology.
 Optometry has specialised branches like contact lenses or vision therapy.